A Risk Management Guide for Household Employers

 • Take suspicions seriously.

-If you suspect improper behavior, speak with your financial advisors, attorney and insurance broker to be sure you are properly protected in all areas, if action is needed.
+If you suspect improper behavior, speak with your financial advisors, attorney, and insurance broker to ensure you are properly protected.

 • Consult your legal team before letting employees go.

-If you no longer want someone to work for you, call your lawyer first.
-In this litigious age, you don’t want to create new problems as you solve old ones.
+Call your lawyer first if you no longer want someone to work for you to not create new problems as you solve old ones.